A Proximal Algorithm for Sampling: Problem formulation and Background

-In Algorithm \ref{alg:ASF}, sampling $y_k$ given $x_k$ in step 1 can be easily done since $\pi^{Y|X}(y\mid x_k) = {\cal N}(x_k,\eta I)$ is a simple Gaussian distribution.
-Sampling $x_{k+1}$ given $y_k$ in step 2 is however a nontrivial task; it corresponds to the so-called restricted Gaussian oracle for $g$ introduced in \cite{lee2021structured}, which is defined as follows. \begin{definition} Given a point $y\in \R^d$ and stepsize $\eta >0$, the restricted Gaussian oracle (RGO) for $g:\R^d\to \R$ is a sampling oracle that returns a random sample from a distribution proportional to $\exp(-g(\cdot) - \|\cdot-y\|^2/(2\eta))$. \end{definition}
+In Algorithm \ref{alg:ASF}, sampling $y_k$ given $x_k$ in step 1 is easy since $\pi^{Y|X}(y\mid x_k) = {\cal N}(x_k,\eta I)$ is an isotropic Gaussian distribution.
+Sampling $x_{k+1}$ given $y_k$ in step 2 is however a highly nontrivial task; it corresponds to the restricted Gaussian oracle for $f$ \citep{lee2021structured}, defined as follows.